ufs-community/ufs-mrweather-app/docs/UsersGuide/source/faq.rst

 .. note::

-    The model resolution also need to be divided evenly with the layout pair.
-For the given configuration (C96 resolution), :math:`96/3 = 32` and :math:`96/8 = 12`
+    The model resolution also needs to divide evenly with the layout pair.
+For the given configuration (C96 resolution), :math:`96/3 = 32` and :math:`96/8 = 12`.

 How do I change the number of OPENMP threads?
 =============================================

-User might need to change the number of threads to reduce memory consumption for each compute node expecially for high-resolution cases, which is already set by CIME-CSS for C768.
-This can be done by using following command:
+The user may need to change the number of threads to reduce memory consumption for each compute node.
+This is especially true for high-resolution cases, which is already set by CIME-CSS for C768.
+This can be done using the following command:

 .. code-block:: console